getgrav/grav-learn/pages/07.cli-console/02.grav-cli-plugin/docs.md

 ### Developers: Integrate the CLI in Plugin

-As a Developer you might want to create CLI commands for admins or users to run.
+As a Developer, you might want to create CLI commands for admins or users to run.
 It is extremely easy to add such functionality in a Plugin.

 The first thing you want to do is to create a subfolder `cli/` at the root of your plugin.
 This folder will be processed by `bin/plugin` and scanned for commands classes.

-Grav's CLI are based on the great [Symfony Console Component](http://symfony.com/doc/current/components/console/introduction.html) and you can pretty much follow their documentation for a complete reference, there are just a few important things you should consider.
+Grav's CLI is based on the great [Symfony Console Component](http://symfony.com/doc/current/components/console/introduction.html) and you can pretty much follow their documentation for a complete reference, there are just a few important things you should consider.

 1. The name of the class file is standard.
 It should start with a capital letter and end with **Command.php**.
     * `Hello.php`: WRONG